t-d-k/LibreCrypt/docs/impact_of_kernel_driver_signing.md

 * [How to Remove Watermark (Build Number Info) from Desktop in Windows Vista, 7 and Server 2008?](http://www.askvg.com/how-to-remove-windows-7-rc-watermark-build-info-from-desktop/)
 * Using Windows DreamScene (which allows videos to be shown as an animated desktop "wallpaper", instead of a static image) will prevent the "Test Mode" watermark being shown.
 DreamScene is available with "Ultimate" edition of Windows Vista/Windows 7, other animated desktops are available for other editions (e.g. Home or Business).
 * Setting the background to a solid colour with RGB values of (250,250,250) will make the watermark invisible.
-None of these have been tested or are approved by DoxBox.
+None of these have been tested or are approved by LibreCrypt.

 ### Method 4: &lt;F8&gt; while booting Instructions:
 *			Reboot the PC